tmwagency/adaptive-image/README.md

 ####`data-adaptive-defer`
 Stops the image from being loaded when the `AdaptiveImage.init(…)` function is called.
 Images can then be subsequently loaded by calling `AdaptiveImage.loadImage(image)` where image is the dom element of the image being loaded.

+## Functions

+####.init(_window_, _checkForPixelDensity_)

+Initialise adaptive images on your page.

+The function is passed 2 values – the first should be your document `window` object.
+The second is whether you would like AdaptiveImage to check for the device pixel density.

+####.loadImage(_element_)

+Loads an image dependent on the screen size.
+Passed the DOM reference of the image to be loaded as `element`.

 ## Author
 [Ashley Nolan](https://github.com/ashleynolan) – [@AshNolan_](http://www.twitter.com/AshNolan_)